Kaushansky Lab

 Welcome to the Kaushansky Lab

 Infectious diseases remain a substantial cause of mortality around the world.
 This is particularly true in resource-poor areas, where access to treatment is sparse and people fight a multitude of infections simultaneously.
-In these places, prevention and treatment of infection is even more challenging.
 In the case of malaria, hundreds of millions are infected every year, and the disease takes the lives of half a million people annually.
-Yet the malaria parasite and other infectious diseases that burden the world cannot survive independently.
+Yet the malaria parasite and other pathogens that burden the world cannot survive independently.
 To cause sickness and travel through the population, they must appropriate resources from the people they infect.
-Our work aims to identify what pathogens need from their host and use this knowledge to prevent and eliminate infectious diseases.
+Our work aims to identify what pathogens need from their host and to use this knowledge to prevent and eliminate infectious diseases.

 When malaria parasites are transmitted from mosquito to human, they are first deposited into the skin, then quickly travel to the liver.
 In the liver, each parasite replicates tens of thousands of times within the confines of a single hepatocyte.
 During this stage of infection, the parasite causes no clinical symptoms, yet elimination of the parasite in the liver prevents disease and transmission and can even elicit sterile immunity from subsequent infection.
 Failure to stop the parasite during the liver stage leads to the release of parasites into the bloodstream.
 When in the bloodstream, parasites infect red blood cells and cause the clinical symptoms of malaria, including severe fever, anemia, organ failure, coma and even death.